Skip to content

 Migrating everything increases storage costs and makes information harder to find.

-In many environments, 30–50% of legacy content is no longer relevant.
+In many environments, a meaningful portion of legacy content is outdated, duplicated, unused, or no longer appropriate to move forward.

 A thoughtful migration strategy evaluates which content should move forward and which should be archived or retired.